raspberrypilearning/count-the-creatures/en/step_1.md

 Computers can be used to study wildlife in areas where it is not practical to do this.
 And computers don't get bored!

-In this project you will be creating a wildlife camera, that can count creatures, of different colours, that pass in front of the computer camera's view.
-You will be using different coloured paper or objects to represent different coloured birds.
+In this project, you will create a wildlife camera that can count creatures of different colours that pass in front of the computer camera's view.
+You will use different-coloured paper or objects to represent different-coloured birds.

 ### What you will make

-When the user passes a different coloured paper or object (red, green or blue) past the centre of the screen, a graphic bird of that colour will appear on the stage.
+When the user passes a different-coloured paper or object (red, green, or blue) past the centre of the screen, a graphic bird of that colour will appear on the Stage.
 The user can then count the number of graphic birds to know how many have passed the camera over time.

 --- no-print ---
 <div class="scratch-preview">